 Everyone has the right to freedom of religion.
 What they don’t have is the right to interfere in my secular life.

-Because of the incredible and gratifying experience I’ve gained from working with hundreds of people from a host of cultures, living among the Nevisian people for more than fifteen years, interacting with family members, dear friends and colleagues from a variety of cultures, and touring on my world travels, I have been deeply touched by the rich tapestry of diversity.
-My experience with others’ ideas, traditions, resolutions, and well-being—especially their values of cohesion, family, friends, and community—has profoundly enriched me.
+I have been incredibly blessed and gratified from the bountiful experiences I’ve gained from working with hundreds of people from a host of cultures, living among the Nevisian people for more than fifteen years, interacting with family members, dear friends and colleagues from a variety of cultures, and touring on my world travels.
+This rich tapestry of diversity has deeply touched and enlightened me to celebrate with others’ ideas, traditions, resolutions, and well-being, especially their values of cohesion, family, friends, and community.
 Collectively, these relationships uplifted my outlook and guide how I live each day in deep gratitude.
-This chapter is dedicated to all the people of differing cultures whom I met along my life’s journey.
+The chapter on “Embracing Diversity” is dedicated to all the people of differing cultures whom I met along my life’s journey.
 I have laughed with them in play, smiled with them in joy, consoled and cried with them in sorrow, and felt their pain in my heart.